Bassett88/arkosR36S/Frequently-Asked-Questions---RGB10.md

 28. [How do I generate .m3u files for PS1 games in ArkOS?](https://github.com/christianhaitian/arkos/wiki/Frequently-Asked-Questions---RGB10#q-how-do-i-generate-m3u-files-for-ps1-games-in-arkos)
 29. [I have duplicate games showing for PS1.
 How do I eliminate the duplicates?](https://github.com/christianhaitian/arkos/wiki/Frequently-Asked-Questions---RGB10#q-i-have-duplicate-games-showing-for-ps1--how-do-i-eliminate-the-duplicates)
 30. [What is BaRT and how do I access it?](https://github.com/christianhaitian/arkos/wiki/Frequently-Asked-Questions---RGB10#q-what-is-bart-and-how-do-i-access-it)
+31. [The analog stick is reversed on the RGB10s.
+How do I fix it?]
+32. [The L2 and R2 buttons on my OGA 1.1(BE) unit are not functional.
+How do I fix it?]

 ## Q. How do I configure my wifi connection in ArkOS?
 ### A. Please note that it is highly recommended that you use the ArkOS 1.2 image or newer that was made available on 11/21/2020 due to wifi fixes that were implemented.
 You must have a compatible USB wifi dongle plugged in.
 See [this link](https://github.com/retrogamehandheld/oga/wiki/Frequently-Asked-Questions#what-wifi-adapters-work) for a compatible list of USB wifi dongles.
 It's also been reported that this [TP-Link Archer T2U Nano AC600](https://www.amazon.com/gp/product/B07PB1X4CN/) unit works very well with ArkOS.
 It's inexpensive and supports 2.4GHz and 5GHz wireless signals.
 I personally used this [EDUP Nano USB 650Mbps](https://www.amazon.com/dp/B089QL35T2/) unit and it works very well with ArkOS.
 It also is very inexpensive and supports 2.4Ghz and 5GHz wireless signals.
 You then will need to do the following: